Tesla Energy Plan - Frequently asked questions

 How long does it take to switch?

-Switching to Octopus Energy takes 17 days if they’re not already your tariff provider.
+Switching to Octopus Energy is usually complete within 3 working days if they’re not already your tariff provider.
 Once you’re on supply and have your smart meter installed, it can take 2-3 weeks to set your export agreement up.
 If you’re receiving FiT export payments, you’ll need to contact your FiT supplier to let them know that you’ll instead be receiving Tesla export payments.
 We’ll then enroll you onto the Tesla Energy Plan.

 Once enrolled in Tesla Energy Plan, your Power Flow screen will show a ‘Tesla Energy Plan’ icon.

 Tesla Energy Plan integrates Tesla’s products with an innovative retail electricity plan.
 Building on its world-leading hardware, Tesla is now using software to ensure you automatically optimise the use of your Powerwall battery system so that you save on your energy bills.

 Octopus Energy will provide all the electricity retail services, including account management and friendly customer support.
 Octopus Energy is a UK based, 100% clean energy provider renowned for its innovation and industry-leading customer service.
 It is the only retailer ever rated with 5 stars in every category by Which magazine.
 You can also get your natural gas from Octopus Energy if you sign up to the Tesla Energy plan, but this is not mandatory.

 Why do Tesla need control of my Powerwall?